intellisphe/resources/v2/sphereapi.md

 It's also possible to start the query using a synchronous API endpoint (`blocklogs/query/start`).
 This synchronous method will initiate the query, wait for its completion, and return the first 999 rows of data.
 If more results are available from the query, a `next_token` will be included in the response.

+The API swagger is available in the [Sphere docs website](http://docs.getsphere.ai/).

 ## Algorithm for Asynchronous API Usage
 1. **INITIATE**: Initiate the query by calling the `blocklogs/query/startasync` endpoint.
 Provide the start time and end time in epoch milliseconds as part of the request.
 The API will respond with a unique query execution ID.